Aeon/sidebarFinagler/README.md

 ## How do I use it?

 1. `sidebarFinagler > favorites.txt`
+2. edit favorites.txt

-2. edit favorites.txt, keeping only the entries you want to update - you should delete any entries that are going to remain unchanged.
+  - delete any entries you do not wish to change
+  - update paths and names of any entries you wish to update.
+DO NOT change the id
+  - add any new entries at end of file with id set to 0

 3. `cat favorites.txt | sidebarFinagler -w`

 ## But I don't want to install Xcode & compile